ChristianRich/bulk-html-loader/README.md

   - Queueing
   - Automatic retries
   - Graceful error handling
-  - Continuous loading on errors (don't stop the queue because some urls fail)
+  - Continuous loading on errors
   - Configure maximum number of concurrent HTTP requests, retries and load timeout
+  - Automatically reduce the number of concurrent HTTP requests on errors
   - Random user agent string in each HTTP request (lower risk of the remote server rejecting the request)
   - Event driven so you can handle individual warnings, errors and completed loads before the queue completes